RobustIntelligence/ri-public-examples/README.md

 This repository tracks sample datasets and models.
 Due to size constraints, the actual data and model files are stored externally.

-This repository can be installed as a pip package (e.g. `pip install -e git+https://github.com/RobustIntelligence/ri-public-examples.git`).
+This repository can be installed as a pip package (e.g. `pip install https://github.com/RobustIntelligence/ri-public-examples/archive/master.zip`).
 To pull the data and model(s) for a specific example, run the following module script as follows from within the top-level directory:
 ```python
 from ri_public_examples.download_files import download_files